mavenman/streamroller/README.md

 __OAuth Token:__

 1. Open https://developers.google.com/oauthplayground/
-2. Scroll down to "Youtube Data API" and select the first item in the list.
-TODO: Write item
+2. Scroll down to "Youtube Data API" and select the first item in the list _https://www.googleapis.com/auth/youtube_.
 3. Authenticate with the Google account you plan on streaming with.
 4. Click "Generate Token", then copy the "Refresh Token".